open-vela/nuttx_libs_libm_libmcs/doc/sum/conventions.rst

 Conventions
 ===========

-This chapter lists the symbols, stylistic conventions and command syntax used in this document.
+This chapter lists the symbols, stylistic conventions, and command syntax used in this document.
 Each convention is identied by a name and described by an example and the additional explanation.

+.. table:: Notation conventions
+    :width: 100

 +----------------+----------------+----------------------------------------------------------+
 | Convention     | Example        | Explanation                                              |